raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 It's called `emptySet`, because the the set of all sentences this language recognizes is empty.
 Note that while hand-written recognizers can have any arbitrary names for their states, we're using the `names` generator to generate state names for us.
 This automatically avoid two recognizers ever having state names in common, which makes some of the code we write later a great deal simpler.

 Now, how do we get our evaluator to handle it?
-Our `evaluate` function takes a configuration object as a parameter, and that's where we define operators.
+Our `evaluate` function takes a definition object as a parameter, and that's where we define operators.
 We're going to define `∅` as an atomic operator.[^atomic]

 [^atomic]: Atomic operators take zero arguments, as contrasted with postfix operators that take one argument, or infix operators that take two operators.